 - Shouting “This law is a total piece of shit!” at your next school board meeting.
 Think twice before you dig your bullhorn out of the closet.
 Disrupting a public event will set you back anywhere from €600-300,000.

 - Telling a police officer he sucks for enforcing this law.
 Exhibiting a “lack of respect” towards police officers can result in fines ranging from €600-30,000.
-So remember, it’s now “Go eat doughnut, sir.”
+So remember, it’s now “Go eat a doughnut, sir.”

 - Not kicking your own ass while protesting this law.
 This section of the law must’ve been written by Joseph Heller.
 You can actually get fined up to €30,000 for failing to help the police prevent public disturbances.
 In other words, you can receive a fine if you go to a protest and forget to pepper spray yourself.